 I found myself within a shadowed forest,

-Dante is the protagonist and main character of all three parts of the poem.
-His journey is an autobiographical portrayal where he includes many of his enemies and historical figures of the past to all intervene in a complicated world of Heaven and Hell.
-He is spiritually lost and is in need of guidance to find the way of righteousness to God—called the “True Way”.
+Dante is the protagonist and main character in all three parts of the poem.
+His journey is an autobiographical portrayal where he includes many of his enemies and historical figures of the past to intervene in the complicated world of Heaven and Hell.
+He is spiritually lost and needs guidance to find the way of righteousness to God—called the 'True Way.'
 When he goes through the circles of Hell, he is often portrayed as having pity and compassion for the sinners.
 He realizes that they are guilty of their sins, but he still believes in the good in them and finds their suffering devastating.
-He is also terrified by all the horrors he encounters in Inferno and seems a little frightened.
-Though, Dante is very curious, so he attempts to talk with a lot of the sinners along his way.
+He is also terrified by all the horrors he encounters in Inferno and seems slightly frightened.
+Though Dante is very curious, he attempts to talk with many sinners along his way.

 Could yet tell full the tale of wounds and blood

-In this quote from Dante’s Inferno, we can see the vulnerability and sensitivity with which the protagonist speaks of his emotions throughout the journey.
-His compassion and love for the poor souls chained in Dante’s Inferno shows him as a good Christian and God-fearing man.
+This quote from Dante’s Inferno shows the vulnerability and sensitivity with which the protagonist speaks of his emotions throughout the journey.
+His compassion and love for the poor souls chained in Dante’s Inferno show him as a good Christian and God-fearing man.

-In the forest, he sees a mountain nearby and tries to climb it, but his path is blocked by a lion, a leopard, and a wolf.
-A spirit of Virgil, an Ancient Roman poet whose major work is titled Aenid, comes to help him get through this obstacle and lead him through Inferno and Purgatorio to Heaven.
-Virgil is a brave and courageous soul.
+In the forest, he sees a mountain nearby and tries to climb it, but a lion, a leopard, and a wolf block his path.
+The spirit of Virgil, an Ancient Roman poet whose major work is titled Aenid, comes to help him get through this obstacle and lead him through Inferno and Purgatorio to Heaven.
+Virgil is a brave soul.
 He represents human reason and wisdom acquired throughout the ages.
-On their journey through Inferno they meet many beasts and scary creatures, but Virgil stands up to each and every one one of them.
+On their journey through Inferno, they meet many beasts and scary creatures, but Virgil stands up to every one of them.
 He is also incredibly smart and intelligent; he can trick any creature into helping them because he is a gifted speaker.
-He is a good friend as he supports Dante and comforts him when he feels scared or uneasy about the challenges he faces throughout Inferno and Purgatorio.
+He is a good friend as he supports Dante and comforts him when he feels scared or uneasy about his challenges throughout Inferno and Purgatorio.
 Virgil understands that Dante and his fate are dependent on him.
-Despite this, he is fair to Dante, scolds him when he gets too soft, and pities the sinners a little too much.
+Despite this, he is fair to Dante, scolds him when he gets too soft, and pities the sinners too much.
 He encourages him to be strong and brave:

 Dante and Virgil approach the entrance to Inferno and see a group of souls whose fate will later be determined, as it is not clear whether there is more bad or good they have committed.
-In order to get to Hell, one must cross the river Acheron.
+To get to Hell, one must cross the river Acheron.
 Charon is an old man who takes souls across the river.
-He is hesitant to transport Dante at first, because, technically he is still alive, but Virgil convinces him to do so anyway, because Dante’s journey is overseen by God.
+He is hesitant to transport Dante at first because, technically, he is still alive, but Virgil convinces him to do so anyway because Dante’s journey is overseen by God.
 When they enter Inferno, they see an inscription on its gate:

-"Abandon all hope, ye who enter here."
-(Canto 3 )
+Canto 3"Abandon all hope, ye who enter here."

 First Circle – Limbo

-The first circle consists not of sinners, but people who are not baptized; either they lived before Christ when baptism had not yet spread, or they never got baptized.
+The first circle consists not of sinners but people who are not baptized; either they lived before Christ when baptism had not yet spread or never got baptized.
 They reside in a castle with seven gates, symbols of the seven virtues.
 Technically, it is an inferior form of Heaven where pagans are stuck and punished for eternity.
-Here, Dante and Virgil meet many Greek and Roman philosophers, poets, and artists, such as Homer, Ovid, Socrates, Cicero, and even Julius Cesar.
+Dante and Virgil meet many Greek and Roman philosophers, poets, and artists, such as Homer, Ovid, Socrates, Cicero, and even Julius Cesar.
 Virgil is one of them, which he explains in the following quote:

 Fulfillment, lacking baptism, which is